facebookresearch/pyrobot/examples/habitat/README.md

 __Note__:

-The V-Rep PyRobot examples only work with Python3-PyRobot setup.
+The Habitat PyRobot examples only work with Python3-PyRobot setup.
 Arm on LoCoBot is not support in AI-Habitat.

 ## Getting Started